-Jason Whitlocks been a willing and popular ethnic tool for the corporate sports entities when they want to put a black face on the screen.
-His face and commentary is often the one thats almost guaranteed to never agree with a majority black opinion.
+Jason Whitlock is considered by some to be a willing and popular ethnic tool for the corporate sports entities when they want to put a black face on the screen.
+His commentary is almost guaranteed to never agree with a majority black opinion.

 Unfortunately, he’s been chosen to have a platform to say any unsubstantiated mess he chooses about guys who set unprecedented standards in balling.

 In fact, there isn’t a prominent black athlete that has been under some type of media attack that Whitlock hasn’t joined the pack journalism parade and offered his cultural kiss of death to the situation.
 You know, a black voice to legitimize all of the verbal diarrhea being spit by the media about one of our heroes again.

 Until recently, the last decade has been sweet for the plantation’s No.1 enforcer.
 Whitlock was living high off the hog, as he could always be counted on to support any perspective unfavorable to a black athlete.

 Over the last few years, his act has gotten a bit tiresome and his endeavors to really establish a name for himself beyond being the black-blaster haven’t quite panned out.
 Whitlock has slowly faded out of the public spotlight and his latest shock commentary can be acknowledged as nothing more than a desperate attempt to switch the dimming spotlight back on himself.

 He went for the gusto in his recent radio rant about the supposed basketball cancer that is Kobe Bryant.

 What should have been a professional and credible reflection on Bryant’s great career became a seething criticism of Kobes basketball success and an unwarranted and blatantly manufactured take about Kobe destroying the Lakers franchise with his selfishness and narcissism.